MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/index.md

 # Bring up

-**Note**  Some information in this section may apply only to Windows 10 Mobile and certain processor architectures.
+**Note**  Some topics in this section may apply only to Windows 10 Mobile and certain processor architectures.